KomisD/STMOFlow/README.md

 - **Video 2: Filtered Detections**
   This video shows the detections after applying the tracking-based filtering, which significantly reduces false positives.

-*Replace the placeholder links below with your actual video URLs or file paths:*

 https://github.com/user-attachments/assets/242533f8-f957-424b-8490-36b59c9a694f